 Further information about federal financial aid eligibility can be found in U.S. Department of Education resource materials, including the Federal Student Financial Aid Handbook, Ch.
 2 (“Citizenship”), at www.ed.gov.

 2. Eligibility to pay the in-state tuition rate at a Massachusetts public college (including a community college).
-Because Massachusetts state law relies on “residence” in determining eligibility for in-state tuition and undocumented immigrants are not considered state residents under a policy of the Massachusetts Board of Higher Education, they are ineligible for in-state tuition and must pay the higher out-of-state rate to attend Massachusetts public institutions, as must noncitizens who are present in the U.S. on a temporary tourist or foreign student visa or certain other temporary visas.2 All other lawful immigrants, including the following, are permitted to establish Massachusetts state residence and qualify for in-state tuition:
+As of July 2023, undocumented students are eligible for in-state tuition at Massachusetts public colleges and universities.
+To qualify, you must have attended a Massachusetts high school for at least three years and graduated, or have gotten your GED in Massachusetts.
+Because Massachusetts state law relies on “residence” in determining eligibility for in-state tuition, noncitizens who are present in the U.S. on a temporary tourist, foreign student visa or certain other temporary visas are ineligible for in-state tuition and must pay the higher out-of-state rate to attend Massachusetts public institutions.
+All other lawful immigrants, including the following, are permitted to establish Massachusetts state residence and qualify for in-state tuition:

 a) all of the immigrant listed above as eligible for federal financial aid;